cisagov/gatherer/README.md

 # NCATS Domain Gatherer #

 This is a Docker image for gathering domains.
-It is most commonly run as a prerequisite for the `scanner` Docker image, although is can be run independently via `docker-compose`.
+It is most commonly run as a prerequisite for the `scanner` Docker image, although it can be run independently via `docker-compose`.

 The CSV of gathered domains is saved to